GiovanniCornejo/MediVision-OmniMedVQA/reports/draft_reports/part1_dataexploration.md

 - The number of images in each datset
 -

-## Visual Question Answering Examples (TODO)
+## Visual Question Answering Examples

-The two examples of visual question answering from the pulmonary Chest MC dataset.
+The two examples of visual question answering below are from the pulmonary Chest MC dataset.
 ![chest-disease-qa](/assets/chest-disease-qa.png)
 ![chest-imaging-qa](/assets/chest-imaging-qa.png)

-The dataset includes diversity in the problem type within each dataset.
+Within each dataset, there is a diversity in the types of questions being asked for a given image.
 The first image presents a modality question, which asks about the imaging technique used (such as X-ray, CT, or MRI), while the second image is a disease diagnosis question.
-All qa items include multiple options relevant to the question posed, the ground truth, and the modality for the image.
+All VQA items include multiple options relevant to the question posed, the ground truth, and the modality for the image.

 An example from the dataset covid 19 is shown below:
 ![covid-imaging-qa](/assets/covid-imaging-qa.png)

 Different modalities for imaging are used across all datasets but the same problem type can appear across different datasets.
+Questions are framed similarily across datasets creating consistency in the OmniMedVQA dataset.
 ## Challenges

 ![one-ex-answer-distr](/assets/one-ex-answer-distr.png)